READ TIME: 12mins

 For further reading, please view: Can HMRC hold directors liable for outstanding tax?

 Every effort should be made to avoid this, and should it happen, then urgently discuss this with your accountant or HBG Advisory.
 0800 612 5448.

-Contact us today!
-We offer initial FREE advice, on how we may help you and your struggling business move forward with less pressure and a more secure foundation for business growth.
+Please contact us today!
+We offer initial FREE advice, on how we may help you ensure your struggling business moves forward with less pressure and a more secure foundation for business growth.

 Call 0800 612 5448.
 HBG Advisory will help when you are unable to pay your VAT and remove HMRC pressure today!